Czech Republic (Česká Republika) - CZ

 Serbia (Republika Srbija) - SRB

 Back pain is very common and most people will have back pain at some point in their life.
 The pain can feel so intense that some are unable to work.
 This makes it one of the leading causes of disability.
-Fortunately, there are a few actions you can take to help make you feel better.
+Fortunately, there are a few treatments to help make you feel better.

 While it’s sometimes difficult to know why your back is hurting, injury or a strain are the most common causes for sudden back pains.
 But when back pain lasts for more than three months it could be much harder to pinpoint its causes.